aryaniyaps/python-backend-starter/README.md

 To install dependencies, follow these steps:

-1. Ensure that pdm is installed.
+1. Ensure that [PDM](https://pdm-project.org/latest/) is installed.
 You can install it via pip:

     ```
     pip install -U pdm